-AVAILABLE SOON!
+NOW AVAILABLE!
 North to Benjamin, a new novel set in Dawson City, Yukon.

 Cumyn reaffirms the human mess that is the life many children know, and the allies in all forms that are their saving grace.
 A heart thaw through and through.” – Rita Williams-Garcia, author of Clayton Byrd Goes Underground

 Alan Cumyn travelled north to Dawson thanks to the Canadian Children’s Book Centre and the Writers’ Trust of Canada.
 As well, he gratefully acknowledges funding from these other sources for a number of his novels over the years: